juan-lemos/ExampleApacheIgnite.NET-ConnectOracleNET/README.md

 # Example Apache Ignite Oracle for C# .NET
-Example of how to configure apache ignite .NET with an oracle database 12c in readthrough and writethrough mode.
+Example of how to configure apache ignite C# .NET with an oracle database 12c in readthrough and writethrough mode.

 (Remember to change the variable  info in CacheUtils.cs, with your DB conecction parameters)